xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

 - `5.1: FL, FR, FC, LF, SL, SR`
 - ... (channels in order, where FL=front left, FC=front center, etc)

 If you only have stereo speakers, when playing a 5.1 file your player may silently transform to stereo, as otherwise you would miss some channels.
-But a game song's channels can be various things: standard mapped, per-format map, per-game, multilayers combined ("downmixed") to a final stereo file, music then all language tracks, etc. So you need to decide which channels drop or combine and their individual volumes via mixing.
+But a game song's channels can be various things: standard mapped, per-format map, per-game, multilayers combined ("downmixed") to a final stereo file, music + all language tracks, etc. So you may need to decide which channels drop or combine and their individual volumes via mixing.

 Say you want to mix 4ch to 2ch (ch3 to ch1, ch4 to ch2).
 Due to how audio signals work, mixing just combines (adds) sounds.
-So if channels 1/2 are LOUD, and channels 3/4 are LOUD, you get a LOUDER channel 1/2.
+So if channels 1/2 are LOUD, and channels 3/4 are LOUD, you get a LOUDER (clipping) channel 1/2.
 To fix this we set mixing volume, for example: `mix channel 3/4 * 0.707 (-3db/30% lower volume) to channel 1/2`: the resulting stereo file is now more listenable.
 Those volumes are just for standard audio and may work ok for every game though.

 All this means there is no simple, standard way to mix, so you must experiment a bit.

-### MIXING EXAMPLES
+### Mixing examples
-For most common usages you can stick with macros but actual mixing is quite flexible:
+TXTP has a few macros that help you handle most simpler cases (like `#C 1 2`, `#@layer-v`), that you should use when possible, but below is a full explanation of manual mixing (macros just automate these options using some standard formulas).
 ```
 # boost volume of all channels by 30%
 song#m0*1.3